 2. E-mail Marketing – If you are building an e-mail list, putting your best content and promotions in front of them regularly (without being annoying) is great for brand awareness – and occasionally leads, depending on the size of your list.

-3. Making sure your website converts well – You having a professional website pays off, but you also need to focus on how easy it is for people to contact you and building out useful resources that also lead to conversions (or contact forms and phone calls.)
-If you are building a ton of SEO traffic or spending on PPC – and not seeing as much results as would seem appropriate, circle back around on the website and add trust factors like reviews, photos of your team, and roofing jobs you’ve done, as well as call to actions and a compelling offer upfront.
+3. Making sure your website converts well – Having a professional website pays off, but you also need to focus on how easy it is for people to contact you and building out useful resources that also lead to conversions (or contact forms and phone calls.)
+If you are building a ton of SEO traffic or spending on PPC – and not seeing as many results as would seem appropriate, circle back around on the website and add trust factors like reviews, photos of your team, and roofing jobs you’ve done, as well as call to actions and a compelling offer upfront.

-4. Creating Awareness – You should be creating long term marketing systems that increase awareness of your brand, and solidify it in the industry as being a good option.
-It is going to be much easier to close a deal if your potential client has seen your brand on trucks, signs, facebook, Linkedin, etc. These long term marketing tactics help support your salespeople as well as build your brand.
+4. Creating Awareness – You should be creating long-term marketing systems that increase awareness of your brand and solidify it in the industry as being a good option.
+It is going to be much easier to close a deal if your potential client has seen your brand on trucks, signs, Facebook, Linkedin, etc. These long-term marketing tactics help support your salespeople as well as build your brand.

 5. Support Your Sales Team – Help your sales team have the most resources they can have, the best sales pitches and plans, and a brand built that supports their sales.
 Help from the marketing team is key to making those sales.
 Work on making your brand the only option for your area to choose from, and that will help your salespeople close deals.
-Continuing education is key to supporting your sales team as well, and practicing sales pitches and routines to get the perfect one that works.
+Continuing education is key to supporting your sales team as well, as practicing sales pitches and routines to get the perfect one that works.